kmh3785/Starter-Kit/README.md

 A website starter kit with Bourbon, Bower, and Gulp

 ## Installation
-- Unpack zip file into your working directory

-Navigate to the direcory in your command line, and run the following commands

 - npm install
-- gulp build [To compile]

-Once these commands are finished, you are ready to begin working

 ## Usage
 - run the command 'gulp watch'